clarkngo/cityu_capstone/README.md

 ![](/images/phy_local_cloud_uml.png)

 The last step to production deployment is uploading our front-end code to Amazon S3 with AWS, uploading the back-end in an EC2 Instance with AWS.
-They would all communicate to each other with HTTP endpoints.
+They would all communicate to each other with HTTP / HTTPS endpoints.

 ![](/images/phy_cloud_uml.png)